Here’s a look at the life of George W. Bush, the 43rd president of the United States.

 1994-2000 - Governor of Texas.

-November 7, 2000 - The presidential election takes place, but is too close to call.
+November 7, 2000 - The US presidential election takes place, but is too close to call.

 December 8, 2000 - A statewide recount is ordered by the Florida Supreme Court of thousands of questionable ballots.